 Two DUIs Within Seven Years: Automatic Felony Charge

-If you get a second DUI / OVWI within seven years of the first one, this will be charged as a Level 6 felony, which carries a maximum penalty of two-and-a-half years in prison and $10,000 fine.
+If you get a second DUI within seven years of the first one, this will be charged as a Level 6 felony, which carries a maximum penalty of two-and-a-half years in prison and $10,000 fine.

-If your first DUI / OVWI is more than seven years old, it’s not an automatic felony, but it’s still not great.
+Many employers actively discriminate against people with felonies.
+Professional licenses can be suspended or revoked.
+If your first DUI is more than seven years old, it’s not an automatic felony, but it’s still not great.

 Two DUIs Within Your Lifetime: Mandatory Jail Time

-Keep in mind that prosecutors almost always seek more than the minimum sentence, and do the math before you go assuming community service is the better option.
-Assuming you’re given one year to complete 240 hours, that works out to more than four-and-a-half hours of community service every week.
+Keep in mind that prosecutors almost always seek more than the minimum sentence.
+You and your Indiana DUI lawyer should do the math before you go assuming that community service is the best possible option.

 Two DUIs Within Your Lifetime: Minimum One-Year License Suspension

 If your second offense is charged as a felony, your license can be suspended for up to two-and-a-half years.
-Whether you’re allowed Specialized Driving Privileges during this period is entirely up to the judge, but it never hurts to ask.
+Whether you’re allowed specialized driving privileges during this period is entirely up to the judge, but it never hurts to ask.

-Refusals Always Make Things Worse
+A Refusal Always Makes Things Worse

 Refusal cases are bad, but they’re not necessarily doomed, and it’s important to recognize the severity of the situation without abandoning all hope.
+An experienced Indiana DUI lawyer can help you mitigate the damage to you personal and professional life and guide you to the best possible outcome.

 Make the Right Call